Cidaas/cidaas-android-sdk/README.md

 #### Consent Management

-Once user successfully logged in, they need to accept the terms and conditions.
+Once user is successfully logged in, they need to accept the terms and conditions.

 #### Getting Consent Details